koenraijer/koenraijer.github.io/_posts/2021-05-07-Jekyll-snippets.md

 ---
 layout: post
 author: Koen
-category: Technologie
+category: Programmeren
-tags: Technologie
+tags: Programmeren Jekyll
-title: "Jekyll code snippet collection"
+title: "Jekyll snippet collection"
 ---
-This posts includes code snippets to create the following elements: a tagcloud, tagpages, reading time, related posts and a simple archive.
+This post is a collection of code snippets I've sourced from around the internet and flavoured to my liking or to make them work.
+It currently includes the following: a tagcloud, tagpages, reading time, related posts and a simple archive.
 None of these require any plugins and all of them work on Github Pages.
+Post will be updated as I find and implement new features.
 <!--more-->